Hinduism in Africa: West Africa

 Hinduism is a recent phenomenon in West Africa most notably Ghana where it is said to be the fastest growing religion.
 However the Hindu presence in other West African states is limited to Indian people residing in countries like Sierra Leone and Liberia.

-Central Africa

-According to the PEW Research Centre, there are more than 100,000 Hindus in the Democratic Republic of the Congo.

 East Africa

 The Eastern region of Africa is home to many migrant communities from India.
 This region is home to various Hindu temples mainly in Tanzania, Uganda and Kenya.
 The country of Mauritius, retaining a Hindu majority is found in Eastern Africa.